Wadih el-Hage: Background

 At an Islamic conference in Oklahoma in December 1989, el-Hage met Mahmud Abouhalima, who was later convicted for his part in the 1993 World Trade Center bombing.
 El-Hage's prosecutors say that Abouhalima told el-Hage to buy a .38 caliber revolver.
 El Sayyid Nosair used that revolver to kill Rabbi Meir Kahane.

 At some later point, el-Hage moved with his family to Arlington, Texas.
 He was called to the Brooklyn charity Alkifah Refugee Center, by the group's office in Tucson, via el-Hage's mosque in Arlington.
 Family members acknowledge that he was in contact with the Alkifah group, and say that he was called in to mediate a dispute.
 A week later, the group's leader, Mustafa Shalabi, was found stabbed to death in an apartment that he shared with Abouhalima.
 This murder is unsolved.
 El-Hage's family said that he cried when he heard that Shalabi was dead.

 In January 1992, el-Hage was arrested for writing false checks.
-In the car with him was Marwan Salama, whose phone records show his contact with the conspirators of the 1993 World Trade Center bombing.
+In the car with him at the time of his arrest was Marwan Salama, whose phone records show his contact with the conspirators of the 1993 World Trade Center bombing.

 Shortly thereafter, el-Hage moved his family to Sudan and worked as a secretary for Osama bin Laden, who operated a network of businesses and charities, some of them fronts, in East Africa at the time.
 El-Hage often travelled to Europe in this capacity.
 Prosecutors believe that el-Hage became a key aide to Bin Laden.